Safety Risk Management for Professional Practitioners

 This course teaches delegates to apply tools such as BowTie, ARMS ERC, Cost Benefit Analysis, Hazard Risk Matrixes to help manage risk proactively and effectively.

-How do we know when we’ve reduced our risk to a tolerable level?
+How do we know when we’ve reduced our risk to an acceptable level?

 The most widely recognised criterion in use to judge when an organisation has done enough to manage its risk is “As Low as Reasonably Practicable” or ALARP.
 This course explains the criterion of ALARP through the Baines Simmons ALARP Flask model to build a robust ALARP argument for sufficient risk reduction effort.